o3de/o3de.org/content/docs/user-guide/scripting/script-canvas/managing-variables.md

 1. Do one of the following to update the properties for your variable:
    + In the **Node Inspector**, update the variable values as needed.
 ![\[Set the variable default values in the Node Inspector.\]](/images/user-guide/scripting/script-canvas/node-inspector-modify-variable-values.png)
    + In the **Variable Manager**, update certain variable values.
-These values appear in a third column and can be selected or double\-clicked.
+These values appear in a third column and can be selected or double-clicked.
 ![\[Set the variable default values in the Variable Manager.\]](/images/user-guide/scripting/script-canvas/variable-manager-modify-variable-values.png)

 1. In the **Script Canvas** editor, choose **File**, **Save** to save your changes to the graph.